Emotional Intelligence Certification: Do Life Coaches Need It?

 But what got you here won’t necessarily be scalable.
 That’s why you should create a marketing plan that fits your coaching business goals.

-For example, let’s say you’re able to get one or two new coaching clients per quarter via word-of-mouth.
+For example, let’s say you can get one or two new coaching clients per quarter via word-of-mouth.
 If you have goals to onboard a new client each week, you’ll need a different approach!

 Keep in mind that there’s more than one way to implement marketing for your emotional coaching business.
 What worked for another coach won’t necessarily work for you.

-• Start a blog: Write about topics that your ideal audience will be searching for.
-Your blog can become a source of trusted information – and so can you!
-You can use SEO optimization or Pinterest to drive traffic to your blog.
+• Start a blog: Write about topics your ideal audience will search for.
+Your blog can become a source of trusted information and grow your brand.
+You can drive traffic to it through SEO strategies or Pinterest.

-• Become a LinkedIn expert: You can get coaching clients on LinkedIn by posting on this platform and engaging with your ideal clients.
+• Become a LinkedIn expert: You can get coaching clients on LinkedIn by posting and engaging with your ideal clients.
 This is especially true if you help career-driven people with their emotional intelligence.

-• Make TikTok videos: Is video your jam?
-You can get leads on TikTok if you enjoy sharing information via video!
+• Make TikTok videos: Are reels your jam?
+You can get leads from TikTok if you enjoy sharing information through short and snappy videos.

 • Grow your Instagram following: Not a fan of LinkedIn or TikTok?
 Instagram is another great social media platform that emotional intelligence coaches can use to build a following of potential clients.

 • Run Facebook ads: This costs money, but it can help you reach a larger audience quickly.
-However, keep in mind that ads won’t fix a broken message.
-It can help you test your messaging and validate whether it’s broken or not, though.
+Work on your copy first, and A/B test some variations to reduce your advertising costs.

-• Launch a coaching newsletter: Whether you’re building an audience from your blog, social media, or elsewhere, you can funnel that audience into your emotional intelligence coaching newsletter.
+• Launch a coaching newsletter: Whether you’re building an audience from your blog, social media, or elsewhere, you can funnel those leads into your emotional intelligence coaching newsletter.
 Not sure how to grow your list?
-Here are 10 lead magnet ideas to help you attract people to your newsletter!
+Here are 10 lead magnet ideas to help you attract more subscribers.

 • Become a guest on other people’s podcasts: This is ideal for coaches who don’t yet have an audience of their own.
 You get access to other people’s audience while sharing your own expertise – it’s a win-win!